 Before you decide on the cheaper upper berth versus the lower be warned, there is a sneaky reason why they cost less.
 The upper berths do not have a window.
 I’ve heard this can make for a claustrophobic and disorienting journey.

 There is, again, no mention of this on VIA Rail’s webpage.
-The best you get is this vague picture where the guest on top is blocking the window, making it super unclear and somewhat misleading.
+The best you get is this vague picture where the guest on top is blocking the window.
+This makes it unclear and somewhat misleading.

 I travelled in the lower berth and thoroughly enjoyed (as does the lady in the picture above!) pulling back the blinds each morning to see where in Canada I was.
 I would not hesitate to pay more for this feature.